KiloXiix/EvereAI-Chat-Platform/README.md

 To pull an ollama model for use, simply press the "Pull Models" button to upen up the section where you then can type "pull model" where "model" is the name of whatever ollama model you want.
 Then click execute and wait for the on screen notification that the model was either pulled successfully or failed.
 If pulled successfully, you can start talking with it immediately after creating a chat to talk to it in.

 # Future Plans
-There are many planned features for this program such as ~~having my model built in on startup~~ (since that's what the program was made for in the first place), Including audio playback of the model's last response using my custom voice model (also mainly meant for my soon to be built in model), having a 3d avatar that moves and talks as the model responds to the user, and so much more!
+There are many planned features for this program such as ~~having my model built in on startup (since that's what the program was made for in the first place)~~(COMPLETED), Including audio playback of the model's last response using my custom voice model (also mainly meant for my soon to be built in model), having a 3d avatar that moves and talks as the model responds to the user, and so much more!

 # Things To Note
 Initial response after opening the app always takes between 5-10 minutes as it needs to warm up.